iamharshvardhan27/EasyNotes-NoteTakingSite/README.md

 ## ⚙️ Demo

-You can check out the live version of Easy Notes [here](your-demo-link).
+You can check out the live version of Easy Notes -

 ## ✨ Key Features